 The parameter other is a reference to the other TextureRenderable object that is being tested for collision.
 If pixels do overlap between the objects, the returned value of wcTouchPos is the first detected colliding position in the WC space.
 Notice that the nested loops terminate as soon as one pixel overlap is detected or when pixelTouch becomes true.
 This is an important feature for efficiency concerns.
 However, this also means that the returned wcTouchPos is simply one of many potentially colliding points.

-Support GameObject Per-Pixel Collision in game_object_pixel_collision.js
+Support GameObject Per-Pixel Collision in game_object.js

 The GameObject class must be modified to support per-pixel collision.
-Create a new file in the src/engine/game_objects/ folder and name it gameObject_PixelCollision.js.
-As always, remember to include the loading of this new file in index.html.
-This new file will implement the support for per-pixel collision of the GameObject class.

 pixelTouches(otherObj, wcTouchPos) {